EPC Advanced Gravel Race Build Block (9 wk)

 Aiming for a TSB of 10-15 on Race Day.

-*** All Eggleton Performance Coaching cycling training plans are best performed when the intervals sessions are performed on a smart trainer and the non-interval sessions are ridden outdoors.
-Synch TrainingPeaks to Zwift or TrainerRoad and run them in Erg Mode for the optimal experience and benefit.
+*** All Eggleton Performance Coaching cycling training plans are best performed when the interval sessions are executed on a smart trainer and the non-interval sessions are ridden outdoors.
+Synch TrainingPeaks to Zwift, TrainerRoad, or Rouvy (perhaps others as well) and run the workouts in Erg Mode for the optimal experience and benefit.
 When riding outside in lieu of an interval session on the trainer do your very best to match the intensity level, duration, and TSS of the intended workout.
 Your form on race day depends on this.